Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-In a totally surprising announcement (to me anyway), long-running Pittsburgh doom / power metal band ICARUS WITCH have revealed they have a new singer.
+In a totally surprising announcement (to me, anyway), the long-running Pittsburgh power doom metal band ICARUS WITCH has revealed they have a new singer.

-He is none other than Andrew D’Cagna, a name most folks will recognize from Brimstone Coven and his well-received solo effort, Ironflame.
-D’Cagna seems to be an ideal fit for the band too as is evidenced in an in-studio video single for the title track of an upcoming album, “Goodbye Cruel World“.
+He is none other than Andrew D’Cagna, a name most folks might recognize from Brimstone Coven and his well-received solo effort, Ironflame.
+D’Cagna seems to be an ideal fit for the band, too, as is evidenced in an in-studio video single for the title track of an upcoming album, “Goodbye Cruel World“.

 Icarus Witch founder and bassist Jason Myers comments on these latest events:

 “We wanted to go for a different sonic approach this time out – work with someone who was integral to classic metal’s heyday but who also still has an ear for modern production.
 One of the albums Quinn and I always bonded over in terms of production is Queensrÿche’s Rage For Order so Neil Kernon was on our short list of dream producers to work with.
 The fact that he’s been behind the board for vintage Kansas and Lynch Mob albums but also worked with trad contemporaries like 3 Inches Of Blood and Cauldron made him the logical choice to help us push our odd hybrid of dark AOR and proggish metal.”

 He continues: “We wanted to tell the world about Andrew joining the Witch last fall when we made it official.
 At the same time we wanted to let the music do the talking rather than have people speculate for months what the new music might sound like with his voice.
 We’re stoked to finally be able to share a sample of the new energy and creativity that he helped breathe into the band’s sound ahead of our sixth album!”